-All this ended now in a Google Trends Chart Creator – that produces embeddable HTML Code you can use easily to add pretty looking search trends visualizations to your website.
-Of course we had some internally discussions about the definition of “pretty”.
-In my (first) opinion this was the best way how to show the search trend data.
-But I had to agree that YTD and Previous Period perspectives might not be familiar right away to everybody.
-Finally we decided that you get the most fun with Google Trends Data when you combine it with some nice eye candy 🙂
+However, Google Trends Chart Creator ends this problem by producing embeddable HTML Code.
+You can easily add fancy search trends visualizations to your website.
+First, in our opinion, it was the best way to show the search trend data.
+But we need to agree that YTD and Previous Period perspectives might not be familiar right away to everybody.
+Finally, we decided to show you how you can combine Google Trends Data with fancy visuals

-On big keyword lists it is no option to fetch the google trends data manually.
-There is no official API available but luckily there is already a python solution there that is doing exactly what we need.
-Thanks PyTrends!
-This module is making the browser requests to the google trends website and is parsing the results.
-There are different API methods available that return the different data you know from the Web UI.
-For our application we used the "Interest over Time" method that returns the indexed search volume over time for each keyword.
+Big keyword lists don't have an option for manually fetching the Google Trends data.
+There is no official API for it, but luckily Python has a super effective solution called PyTrends.
+This module makes browser requests to the Google Trends website and parses the results.
+There are different API methods that return other data that you know from the Web UI.
+There are several API models, but for our application, our choice is "Interest over Time" which returns indexed search volume over time for each keyword.

-Google is showing indexed search data and no absolute numbers.
-For that reason it is not possible to just loop over a big keyword list and merge the results in the end.
-We have to adjust the way we are requesting the google trends service to get comparable search trends data across bigger keyword lists: Always keep one keyword static and request with 4 changing keywords from your big list.
-By doing this we can calculate a global search index based on our fixed base line keyword.
+Google shows indexed search data and no absolute numbers.
+As a result, loop over a big keyword list and have a clear outcome isn't possible.
+It sounds like a deadlock, but we have an excellent solution to get comparable search trends data across bigger keyword lists!
+Always keep one keyword static and request with four changing keywords from your big list.
+By doing this, we can calculate a global search index based on our fixed baseline keyword.

 Playing around with Trends data is a lot of fun, and running a local script is not always the way to go.
 For that reason, we put everything related to the data fetching and processing in one Python Microservice published to Google Cloud Functions.